 Contact Our Customs and Tariff Fraud Attorneys

 Tariff and customs fraud cheats the government, hurts honest companies, and unnecessarily costs consumers.
 Newman & Shapiro helps expose it and protects the rights and interests of whistleblowers.
-If you have evidence that someone is violating U.S. tariff laws, contact us today to get started on your case.
+If you have evidence that someone is violating U.S. tariff laws and wish to speak with a whistleblower lawyer, contact us today to get started on your case.